History of Zager Guitars

 - In 1977 he experimented with string spacing and how much faster he could move on the fret board when the strings were properly spaced.

 Over a 10-year period Denny had literally rebuilt his guitar from scratch, and the results were astounding.
-After comparing the biggest brands on the market he realized playability on his guitars was improved approximately 50%.
+After comparing the biggest brands on the market he realized playability on one of his Zager Guitars was improved approximately 50%.

 Not only that, his guitars sounded richer, clearer, and more robust.
 Over the next decade, Denny would continue testing, constantly revising and upgrading his guitars, and it wasn’t before long that his students began using them.